 Growing, becoming, unfolding–whatever you want to call it–is wonderful and right and good but perfectionism can masquerade as ‘self-improvement’ keeping us on the side of the road forever.
 Just as soon as I lose ten pounds, get a bit more information, pay off this debt, finish this project, get the kids off to college, stop being so reactive, feel less anxious, learn self-care, muster more courage, love my body, THEN I’ll do (fill in the blank).

 What I love about this metaphor is that we don’t have to wait.
 We don’t have to kick anyone off the bus or work through workbooks or extract promises or assurances from anyone.
 We don’t even have to use only one driver.
 We just need to match the task with the talent and carry on through the noise and chaos that will surely arise.
 (Though, for sure, some people are never getting the wheel: See toddler story above.)

 A few of the folks on my bus: A bawdy, brazen, badass.
 A maverick, rebel, revolutionary.
 Someone racing up and down the aisles yelling WE’RE NOT GOING TO MAKE IT.
 Someone else gazing serenely out the window.
 Someone passed out in her own pee the back by the toilets.
 Someone else gently offering assistance.
 A person unpacking delicious snacks for everyone.
 (Someone right next to her trying to steal it all away.)
 Someone jumping from seat to seat.
 A very still person pressed up against the glass, silently sobbing.
 Someone consulting a stack of maps.
 A couple of kids fighting.
 Others laughing.
 Someone painting the walls.
 A person right by the driver, correcting every move.
 Someone trying to escape.
 And someone else recording it all, harvesting the wisdom of a thousand years.

 What about you?
 Where’s your bus headed?
-Who’s on it?
+Who are some of the loudest characters?